My Health and Ayurveda

 2) Diaphragmatic breathing activates the lymphatic system.
 Note that the lymphatic system does not have a pump to move the fluid and the toxicity collected.
 Note that insufficient lymphatic cleaning of the brain contributes to dementia and similar disorders.

 3) The body's urge for emptiness is a principle recognized as natural in Ayurveda.
 (As well, Ayurveda recognizes the body's urge for fullness.)
 We hear from Ayurveda the recommendation to evacuate the bowel first thing in the morning.
 Also, a complete evacuation of the bladder is a must.
 A complete evacuation of the lungs is equally important - the lungs release toxicity.
-If this toxicity remains in the lower lungs and is not released what happens to it?
+If toxicity remains in the lower lungs and is not released what happens to it?

 https://www.amazon.com/author/paulcolver